Library Policies

 [Reviewed January 29, 2019, December 28th, 2021] revised June 29th, 2022

-10. Overdues-Fines, Charges & Suspension of Borrowing Privileges: Overdues-fines, charges and suspension of borrowing privileges shall be as follows:
+10. Overdue-Fines, Charges & Suspension of Borrowing Privileges: Overdue-fines, charges and suspension of borrowing privileges shall be as follows:

 10.2 Patrons shall be charged the cost of each item which is more than 30 days overdue.

-10.3 Patrons will be notified of their overdues either by telephone or in writing.
+10.3 Patrons will be notified of their overdue materials either by telephone, email, or in writing.

 [Reviewed January 29, 2019, December 28th, 2021]

-10. Overdues-Fines, Charges & Suspension of Borrowing Privileges: Overdues-fines, charges and suspension of borrowing privileges shall be as follows:
+10. Overdue-Fines, Charges & Suspension of Borrowing Privileges: Overdue-fines, charges and suspension of borrowing privileges shall be as follows:

-10.1 Patrons shall be charged a fine of 50 cents per day for videos and 10 cents per day for each other overdue item, except teachers and home schoolers shall not be charged a fine on overdue items being used for teaching.
+10.1 Patrons shall be charged a fine of 50 cents per day for videos and 10 cents per day for each other overdue item.
 The maximum fine is $5.00 per item.
 [Amended 1-27-12]

 10.2 Patrons shall be charged the cost of each item which is more than 30 days overdue.

-10.3 Patrons will be notified of their overdues either by telephone or in writing.
+10.3 Patrons will be notified of their overdue either by telephone, email or in writing.

 [Reviewed January 29, 2019, December 28th, 2021]